lisp/de.setf.amqp/README.md

 In the meantime, there is a package [index](./documentation/package_AMQP.html), there are a few [examples](./readmes/) for the library proper and for the RabbitMQ library [emulation](./rabbitmq/examples.lisp).

+common-lisp.net hosts a mailing [list](http://www.common-lisp.net/mailman/listinfo/de-setf-amqp-devel)
+and a [trac](http://trac.common-lisp.net/de-setf-amqp/) instance for discussions and/or reports.

 Downloading
 -----------